brirock35/Grad-Student-Course-Project/Grad project report .md

 dev.off()

 # the below code will write spatial vector data and will allow the data to be written out using supported drivers
-# drivers supported based off of the local installation and the capabilities of the drivers
+# whether drivers are supported is based off of the local installation and the capabilities of the drivers

 writeOGR(d1, dsn = "/Users/darulab/Desktop/Brianna R (SPD)/Data/ShapeFiles/grids", layer = "grids_100km", driver = "ESRI Shapefile", overwrite_layer = TRUE)